 You can vary these beauties to suit your tastes.
 Purists can make them plain.
 Raisin-lovers (we exist!) can add raisins or other dried fruit.
 And chocolate lovers (aka, everyone) should definitely consider a smattering of chocolate chips.

 I like these best when the zucchini is finely shredded, but big shreds will do the trick, too.
-Try other varieties of squash, too, or carrots, whatever floats your late-summer boat.
+Try other varieties of squash, or carrots–whatever floats your late-summer boat.

 Happy gnoshing, everyone!